serverless/dashboard/docs/product/metrics.md

 - **Region** - Region is the specific region your Lambda function is executing in.

-- **Cloud Account** - Cloud Account will show the account number or nickname for an [AWS Observability Integrations you have added](../integrations/index.md#adding-the-aws-observability-integration).
+- **Cloud Account** - Cloud Account will show the account number or nickname for an [AWS Integrations you have added](../integrations/index.md#adding-the-aws-observability-integration).